hackclub/clubpheus/README.md

 ### Usage
 Upon a direct message being sent to the bot, the bot will forward the message to the specified channel.
 The recipient(s) can then respond to the message in the thread, which will be relayed to the anonymous reporter's DM with the bot.
 To clean broken database records, run the `/shroud-clean-db` command.

+Files are not yet supported, but a file hosting service can be used to host a file and embed via a link.